iTunes is still a popular way for users to listen to music, especially if they don’t want to sign up to any monthly subscription service.

-Like every app on the planet, though, it isn’t without fault with many users often complaining about the pace in which the platform deals with requests.
-If you’re having issues with iTunes being slow then you’ve come to the right place – we’re going to look at the reasons why it sometimes runs slowly and look at what you can do about it.
+Like every other app, though it isn’t without fault.
+Some users complain about the speed in which the platform deals with requests.
+The good news is that if you’re having issues with iTunes being slow then you’ve come to the right place.

-Why is iTunes so slow?
-The most common reason
+Why is iTunes so slow on Windows & Mobile?
+The reason

 - Press Ctrl, Alt, Delete